-If you are looking for organizations or groups in your area providing prison mindfulness or prison dharma programs inside prisons, please explore this directory and contact the organization or group directly.
+If you are looking for organizations or groups in your area providing prison dharma programs inside prisons, please explore this directory and contact the organization or group directly.

-If you are an organization, group or individual that provides inside mindfulness, meditation, yoga (or other contemplative traditions) programs and are not yet listed in our Prison Dharma Network/Prison Mindfulness Directory, please click here to submit a listing for your project.
+If you are an organization, group or individual that provides prison, meditation, yoga (or other contemplative) programs and are not yet listed in our Prison Dharma Network Directory, please click here to submit a listing for your project.
 We get hundreds of requests a year from people looking to volunteer in local programs and/or people seeking help for prisoners.

 - Connecticut (5)

 - District of Columbia (3)